History of construction

-The history of construction embraces many other fields, including structural engineering, civil engineering, city growth and population growth, which are relatives to branches of technology, science, history, and architecture.
-The fields permit allow both modern and ancient construction to be analyzed, as well as the structures, building materials, and tools used.
+The history of construction traces the changes in building tools, methods, techniques and systems used in the field of construction.
+It explains the evolution of how humans created shelter and other structures that comprises the entire built environment.
+It covers several fields including structural engineering, civil engineering, city growth and population growth, which are relatives to branches of technology, science, history, and architecture.
+The fields allow both modern and ancient construction to be analyzed, as well as the structures, building materials, and tools used.

-Construction has evolved and undergone different trends over time, marked by a few key principles: durability of the materials used, increase in building height and span, the degree of control exercised over the interior environment, and finally, the energy available for the construction process.
+Construction is an ancient human activity that began at around 4000 BC as a response to the human need for shelter.
+It has evolved and undergone different trends over time, marked by a few key principles: durability of the materials used, increase in building height and span, the degree of control exercised over the interior environment, and finally, the energy available for the construction process.